-- (b) After the name we may write: - Esq. in addressing lawyers, many government officers, and sometimes other gentlemen, though it is now used less often than formerly. - (c) In addressing the President of the United States, or the Governor of a State, the following forms may be used:
+(b) After the name we may write:

+Esq. in addressing lawyers, many government officers, and sometimes other gentlemen, though it is now used less often than formerly.

+(c) In addressing the President of the United States, or the Governor of a State, the following forms may be used:

+To the President, To His Excellency, ---

+Executive Mansion, Governor of the State of

-To the President, Executive Mansion, Washington, D. C.
+Washington, D. C. Sir : (or Your Excellency).

 Sir: (or Mr. President).